 Rustic yet comfortable rooms

-So, Sam and I stayed in one of the standard rooms, which I’d best describe as rustic-chic.
+Well, that varies from one place to the next, but Finca Adalgisa did rustic-chic very well.
 There was a lot of wood furniture, exposed wooden-beams, raw-hide carpets and leather couches, but there was also a softer element with floral wallpaper and all white linens.